ULTRA-HOI/HOI4-ULTRA-Project/index.md

 ### Features

 - Disabled port strike mission.
 Due to vanilla issues, we can't balance it right.
-The issues are in paradox database already.
+The issues are in known by pdx.
 We'll re-enable the mission once paradox have fixed it.
 - Battle of Taranto + Pearl Harbor Attack Decisions added to compensate the previous change

 ### Balance